Your browser does not support script My Evening with President Donald Trump - By Thorsten Overgaard - The Story Behind That Picture 188

 44 Pages.
 More info.

-I had hoped for some audience interaction, maybe President Trump walking out in the room, or something else giving other photo opportunities, but none of that happened.
+I mave have hoped for some audience interaction, maybe President Trump walking out in the room, or something else giving other photo opportunities, but none of that happened.
+He came, talked and left.
 That’s where the family dinner feeling leaves and the reality of the presidential schedule and security steps in.
-He exits through the back of the stage and straight back to the White House.
+He exits through the back of the stage and goes straight back to the White House.

-I saw that at the Christmas Dinner as well, there’s no mingling with people or taking selfies and shaking hands for half an hour.
-His work seems more focused on the office and less on pleasing people with nice family album photos.
+I saw that at the Christmas Dinner as well; there’s no mingling with people or taking selfies and shaking hands for half an hour.

-The online Flickr feed of White House photos doesn’t do any justice compared with the many excellent and unique photos I saw on the walls there.
+The White House officiel Flickr feed of White House photos of the time doesn’t do any justice compared with the many excellent and unique photos I saw on the walls there.
 I always feel a sort of desperation when history passes by and nobody makes any aesthetic preservation of it.
 So I was glad to see that my desperation was unnecessary.
 Like there eventually came a great photography book out of the Obama presidency by Pete Souza (who was a Leica Digilux 2 user for a while), there will be thousands and thousands of high-quality photographs from the Trump presidency.

 As an aside, the photos on the walls have yellow Post-It notes on their backs, with the names of White House employees who would like to have the photos when they are taken down and new ones put up.
 A lottery draws the winner.